ngergel/uapsc-test/README.md

 Usage: `./uatest.sh [options] <command> [-p problem] [file-name]`<br/><br/>

+Note that the file only needs to be specified only the first time either `test` or `submit` is called.
+If no problem id is specified, the problem id is infered from the file name.

 ## Commands
-- `clean` - Deletes the local copies of sample test cases and problem meta data.
+- `clean` - Deletes test cases and problem meta data.
 - `test` - Tests the file given against sample input.
 May download test cases when needed.
 - `submit` - Submits the solution code remotely.
 This is not enabled by default, see below for details.

 ## Options
 - `-h`, `--help`, `help` - Prints a help message and exits.
-- `-o`, `--output` - Print the output of the solution code after each test case.
+- `-o`, `--output` - When using the 'test' subcommand, print the output of the solution code.
 - `-p <problem>` - Specifies the Kattis problem id to download test cases for/submit to.
 - `<file-name>` - Specifies the file to test with.